 - 404: Someone who’s clueless.
 From the World Wide Web error message 404 Not Found, meaning that the requested document could not be located.

-- Crowdsourcing: The activity of getting a large group of people to contribute resource to project, especially by using a website where people can make contributions.
+- Crowdsourcing: The activity of getting a large group of people to contribute to a project or task, especially by using a website where people can make contributions; for example, online proofreading services.

 - Spam: Flooding the Internet with many copies of the same message, in an attempt to force the message on people who would not otherwise choose to receive it.